 In 1871 clubs in England formed the first amateur Rugby Football Union (RFU).
 In 1892 the Northern Rugby Football Union was formed as a professional body that paid players to contribute.
 The RFU went on to issue sanctions against any players, clubs and officials that participated in the new league and this lead to a formal division of the two leagues, separating Rugby Union from Rugby League.

 Like many sports of British origin there is a historical element of aristocracy and establishment in the game of Rugby.
 A game associated with public and grammar schools in England it has long been seen as an upper middle class to upper class game.
-In modern times the game has become far more open, played in most state run schools and through TV and even online betting has become a far more accessible sport.
+In modern times the game has become far more open, played in most state run schools especially in the North, and through TV and even online betting it has become a far more accessible sport for the average punter.

 Every bookie listed on this site runs a Rugby book allowing punters to shop around for odds and offers for top Rugby events.
 The game is now more open than ever with huge sums of money wagered on top international matches.
 If you would like to bet on Rugby and want to know more about the types of bets available and how to place them read on.